BECOME A 261 COACH

 0

-Our tips for running in cold weather:
+Our tips for running in cold weather

-• Less is more: it’s better to wear less than too much!
+Put on several layers of clothing so that you are well protected and can take off a layer if you get too warm while you’re on the move. it’s better to wear less than too much!
 When you go out and take your first steps, you should still be slightly chilly.
 Only when you start moving will you notice that you are warm and comfortable.

-• Accessories: Wearing several layers is already a good basis for your winter runs, but you shouldn’t forget about the right accessories.
+Wearing several layers is already a good basis for your winter runs, but you shouldn’t forget about the right accessories.
 Windproof gloves protect your fingers and hands, a hat keeps your head and ears warm and you can pull a neck warmer over your mouth and nose when it’s freezing cold.

-• Warm up: Warm up before you start running.
+Warm up before you start running.
 This is particularly important in cool temperatures.
 Warming up prepares your muscles, joints, cardiovascular system and nerves for exercise.
 The 261 Coaches at our Meet Runs will guide you through a warm-up program so that you can run safely!

-• Pace: Keep it comfortable at temperatures below 0 degrees so as not to overstimulate your airways.
+Keep it comfortable at temperatures below 0 degrees so as not to overstimulate your airways.

-• Keep warm: After running, make sure you keep warm.
+After running, make sure you keep warm.
 Putting on a warm jacket straight away helps.
 And don’t wait too long to change out of your sweaty clothes to avoid the risk of catching a cold.

 There is one more important thing we would like to share with you: Studies show that running in cold weather PROMOTES YOUR HEALTH – instead of putting it at risk!
 It boosts your immune system and makes it more resilient.
+Our news & updates keep you up to date on health and fitness.

 Find a running club near you here and enjoy running fun with other women without any pressure.